-Restroom dispensers are a vast category within facility supplies and there are many different approaches to drying your hands, the soap used to wash your hands, and the toilet paper we use to... (well you know.)
+Restroom dispensers are a vast category within facility supplies and there are many different approaches to drying your hands, the soap used to wash your hands and more.
 We are going to examine the most popular methods and compare and contrast them from a sanitary and cost perspective.

 There are four ways to dry your hands after washing in the restroom, and each comes with a catch: pull towels, hand dryers, 'universal' roll towels, and 'proprietary' roll towels.

 Pull towels are typically regarded as the most expensive way to dry your hands.
 As the amount of towels in the dispensers gets low, the bottom 20% of the towels tend to fall out.
 You also have no way of controlling how many towels your patrons use.
 Most pull towel systems only fit a few packages of refills, and they are not designed for high traffic areas.

 Hand dryers are also another common method to dry your hands.
 The idea of not having to replace the paper is very attractive to many people and while these systems are touted as the most environmentally friendly option, they are the least sanitary method.
 When the warm air blows the water off, the bacteria on your hands gets spread all over the restroom.
 You should not forget to factor in the cost of electricity to run these system when doing your comparison.